 This gloves features a mitten leather shell with a sewn-in glove liner.
 The mitten provides additional warmth while the glove provides dexterity.
 The zippered vent can be used for quick breathing or even an additional handwarmer!

-If you're looking for a blend of both a mitten and a glove, the Swany Legend II Mitt
+If you're looking for a blend of both a mitten and a glove, see the Swany Legend II Mitt

 and the Hestra Heli Three-Finger

-should not be missed.
+.
 Both models offer more dexterity than a mitten and more warmth than a glove.
 The Swany

 is similar in that it's a mitt-glove hybrid.
 Inside of the lobster claw